Skip to Content

 No claims discount/ no claims bonus:

-A no claims bonus is a discount you get based on the number of years you have been driving without needing to make a claim.
+A no claims bonus is a discount based on the years you have been driving without making a claim.
 No claims bonus protection can be offered as an optional extra on a policy, which means you may keep your built-up discount even if you make certain types of claims.
 There are two different types: step-back and full protection.

 Excess:

 An excess amount is the amount you pay before an insurer pays the rest.
-So if your policy came with an excess of €150, you will pay the first €150 of damages on any claim, and then the insurer covers the rest.
+So if your policy comes with an excess of €150, you will pay the first €150 of damages on any claim, and then the insurer will cover the rest.

 Named driver: